 More accessible were tales of ghosts at Christmas by Charles Dickens, and, as the boy developed confidence, he could tackle stories about guillotines, hard times, Oliver Twist, and David Copperfield.

-Along with Dickens came the stories of Mark Twain and Edgar Allen Poe.
+Along with Dickens came the stories of Mark Twain and Edgar Allan Poe.
 He eventually went through all of Twain and most of Poe.
-Twain’s influence towered over that of the 20th Century gods: Hemingway, Fitzgerald, and Faulkner.
+Twain’s influence towered over that of the 20th Century Literary Lions: Hemingway, Fitzgerald, and Faulkner.

-When you follow the Mark Twain limb, it branches out into humor in general, ranging from Twain’s contemporaries Josh Billings and Petroleum V. Nasby to 20th Century comic writers, especially James Thurber, then Robert Benchley, Will Rogers, and many others.
-Serious academics were focusing on Henry James, while this child of Twain was focusing on the novels and books of Thorne Smith, H. Allen Smith, Mac Hyman, William Brinkley, and others.
+When you follow the Mark Twain limb, it branches out into humor in general, ranging from Twain’s contemporaries Josh Billings and Petroleum V. Nasby to such radio-TV-film comic writers as James Thurber, Robert Benchley, Will Rogers, and many others.
+Serious academics were focusing on Henry James, while this child of Twain was focusing on the novels and books of Thorne Smith, H. Allen Smith, Mac Hyman, William Brinkley, and other Literary Meerkats.
 He was influenced by such late golden age radio figures as Jack Benny, Red Skelton, Edgar Bergen, Stan Freberg, et al. and by 1950s television geniuses: the Sid Caesar team of Sid, Carl Reiner, Howie Morris, Imogene Coca, plus such writers as Neil Simon, Mel Brooks, Woody Allen, Dick Cavett, et al. He tracked Steve Allen’s team from Tonight to Sunday evenings against Ed Sullivan.
-He was late coming to the skits of SCTV and Monty Python, but found that most of them compared favorably to skits from Sid Caesar and Steve Allen.
+He was late coming to the skits of SCTV and Monty Python but found that most of them compared favorably to skits from Sid Caesar and Steve Allen.
 (Alas, he found Saturday Night Live generally to be a little off.)

 Rule of thumb?
 Read everything, as long as it’s interesting.
-By and by, you’ll lose interest in what is boring or mundane.
+By and by, you’ll discard the derivative or repetitive work, especially writing that is boring or mundane.
 Stretch yourself and make sure your standards are being raised.
 If you drive alone for long distances, get audiobooks for classics that you might not read otherwise.